akira-cn/code-to-image/README.md

 # Code to Image

-Convert blocks of code to a highlighted jpeg base64 image.
+Code to Image converts your blocks of code to a highlighted jpeg base64 image.
+And you can share it to any code-unfriendly website —— Such website doesn't support markdown or `<pre><code>` tag or anything else that can make you post an article contains blocks of code in it.

-Paste blocks of code to textarea and **press Ctrl+D** to show image.
+It is much better than screen shot since you can pick a single image from **very large code files**.
+More than 40 programming languages can be highlighted and picked.

 ## Example

 [http://code2img.test.h5jun.com](http://code2img.test.h5jun.com/#)

+Paste blocks of code to textarea and **press Ctrl+D** to pick image.

 ## Default languages